usaid-cs/yesterday-i-learned/random.md

 1. Amazon was an online book store 20 years ago.
 It sold nothing else.
 [The boss looked like a book nerd.](https://i.imgur.com/BfZ6roy.jpg)
 1. The only Family Guy character that moves at a given time is the character that is talking (a side effect of animators being lazy/underpaid/both).
 After a few seasons, they also kill their own jokes by explaining them right after (a side effect of lengthening the show without adding substance).
 1. Justin [reportedly](http://www.thespec.com/news-story/5968652-justin-trudeau-out-of-his-father-s-shadow-and-into-power/) likes Labatt 50.
 He's just not ready.
-1. 56g of daily minimum of protein intakes is like a kilogram of food, give or take.
-Depends on what you eat, obviously (300g of beans or 2 kilos of spinach or...)
 1. Steve Job's biological father was a Syrian Muslim.
 His adoptive father was named Jobs.
 1. [大秦](https://en.wikipedia.org/wiki/Daqin) did not refer to the [Qin dynasty](https://en.wikipedia.org/wiki/Qin_dynasty); it referred to the Roman empire.
 1. [The Tale of Two Lovers](https://en.wikipedia.org/wiki/The_Tale_of_Two_Lovers), an erotic novel, was written by Pope Pius II.
 It was reportedly a popular best-seller.